denny1011133/Denny-blog/src/pages/blog/articles/use-astro-to-build-my-first-blog.md

 * JavaScript is only loaded for the individual components that need it.
 * **parallel loading** : the low-priority island doesn’t need to block the high-priority island.
-* You can tell Astro exactly how and when to render each component by some directive.
+* You can tell Astro exactly how and when to render each component by some [directives](https://docs.astro.build/en/reference/directives-reference/).

 ## Basic File Structure